j0h4nnesk/Optimizing_ML_Pipeline_in_Azure/README.md

 ```
 **Early Stopping Policy**

-Early stopping policy was used to terminate poorly performing runs, this also improves computational efficiency.
-Here [**Bandit policy**](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters) was used as an early stopping policy, and was configured as follows:
+This strategy of stopping early based on the validation set performance is called [Early Stopping](https://towardsdatascience.com/early-stopping-a-cool-strategy-to-regularize-neural-networks-bfdeca6d722e).
+Early stopping policy helps to terminate poorly performing runs and improves computational efficiency.
+Here [Bandit policy](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters) was used as an early stopping policy, and was configured as follows:
 ```
 policy = BanditPolicy(evaluation_interval=2,slack_factor=0.1,delay_evaluation=1)
 ```